Surgery Residency Program at Boston University School of Medicine and Boston Medical Center

-The Boston University Surgery Residency Program provides residents with the range and depth of academic experience and academic exposure required to develop superior surgical skills and an ability to make mature, informed, independent judgments.
-Our five-year program, which is accredited by the Accreditation Council for Graduate Medical Education (ACGME), is committed to preparing future generations of surgeons.
+The Boston University Surgery Residency Program provides residents with the range and depth of surgical experience and academic exposure required to develop superior surgical skills and an ability to make informed, independent judgments.
+Our five-year program, which is accredited by the Accreditation Council for Graduate Medical Education (ACGME), is committed to preparing future generations of highly skilled surgeons.

-We encourage residents interested in careers in academic surgery to develop the necessary skills in surgical research, education, and/or administration through a broad range of opportunities designed to maximize academic development.
+Residents interested in careers in academic surgery develop the necessary skills in surgical research through a broad range of training opportunities designed to maximize academic development.
 Residents who choose to spend Dedicated Academic Time on research complete course work in statistics and other methodologies to become independent researchers.

 About Boston Medical Center

 The program recognizes the importance of surgical preparation for the certifying and qualifying examinations of the American Board of Surgery.
 Board examination techniques are introduced to the resident as part of the didactic curriculum and as surgical judgment and technical skills are developed.

 Clinical research, as a method for developing the appropriate approach to clinical problems, is expected from all residents.
-Basic research opportunities are also available and encouraged for those who are interested in adding this expertise to their academic development.
+Opportunities for database reviews, quality improvement, and case series are abundant throughout the residency.

 Learn More About Our Surgery Residency Program